wilkyconsultants/mrtracker/README.md

 MR🌐Tracker, Is the Ultimate Solution for Tracking almost Anything, Anywhere in the World.

 This is a cutting-edge tracking solution, meticulously engineered to monitor the location of a diverse range of assets.
 From cruises, letters and packages to luggage, vehicles, keys, backpacks, bicycles, and construction equipment – we've got you covered.
+This solution is not intended to be used to pin point assets, rather track the general location data on an ongoing basis for that asset.
+There are better solutions for tracking the exact location of items but these can work handin hand with this solution if desired.

 Whether you're a traveler, a professional, or simply looking to safeguard your belongings, our advanced technology offers comprehensive oversight, providing the peace of mind you deserve.
 Simply decide what you want to track, attach a tag, and you're good to go – it's that simple.